-Accessibility of top 400 ranked apps on Google Play and Apple Store
+Accessibility of top 400 ranked apps

+This indicator focuses on the most popular apps available in a country and measures the proportion of the population that can use them, whether in their first or second languages.
 For each app, we estimate the proportion of the population that are able to use it based on the languages it is available in.
 If an app is available in English, French and Hindi and 80% of a country's population speaks one of these languages (either as a first or second language), we assume that the app is accessible to 80% of the population.
-We then take the average of the top 400 ranked apps in each store.
+We then take the average of the top 400 ranked apps in each store and use the most popular store for inclusion in the Index (for example, Android is far more widely used in many markets than iOS, so for these countries, we only consider the accessibility of mobile apps on Google Play)